 Many logging and timbering injuries and deaths are preventable.
 Although this is one of the most dangerous industries in the U.S., there are ways for employers and site managers to minimize the risk of accidents.
-They must obey government safety regulations, hire qualified workers, properly train them and supervise them on the job.
+They must obey government safety regulations, hire qualified workers, and adequately train and supervise them.
 They must also properly inspect and maintain all logging equipment.
-Finally, employers should take into account potentially hazardous work conditions, such as rough terrain and inclement weather, when making decisions.
+Finally, when making decisions, employers should consider potentially hazardous work conditions, such as rough terrain and inclement weather.

-If a timber company falls short of the accepted duties of care in maintaining a safe work environment, the company may be financially responsible (liable) for a related worker injury.
-In this scenario, filing a personal injury lawsuit against the company may result in greater monetary recovery for the injured worker than a workers’ compensation settlement.
-This is why it is important to speak to a logging and timbering injury attorney before accepting workers’ comp.
-Once you accept a settlement, you can no longer file a lawsuit against your employer.
+If a timber company falls short of the accepted care duties in maintaining a safe work environment, the company may be financially responsible (liable) for a related worker injury.
+In this scenario, filing a personal injury lawsuit against the company may result in more excellent monetary recovery than a workers’ compensation settlement for the injured worker.
+This is why speaking to a logging and timbering injury attorney is essential before accepting workers’ comp.
+Once you get a payment, you can no longer file a lawsuit against your employer.

-You could be eligible for financial compensation through a lawsuit as well as workers’ comp if someone other than your employer is responsible for your injury or a loved one’s death.
-If you were injured by a defective piece of logging equipment, for example, you may be able to file a workers’ comp claim as well as a lawsuit against the product manufacturer.
+You could be eligible for financial compensation through a lawsuit and workers’ comp if someone other than your employer is responsible for your injury or a loved one’s death.
+For example, if a defective piece of logging equipment injured you, you could file a workers’ comp claim and a lawsuit against the product manufacturer.
 Filing both types of claims can maximize your or your family’s financial recovery.

 Contact Us Today for a Free Case Review in Morgantown

-The legal process for seeking financial compensation for a logging and timbering injury or death is complicated.
-With an experienced attorney by your side, you can rest assured that your case is in good hands.
+The legal process for seeking financial compensation for logging and timbering injury or death is complicated.
+However, with an experienced attorney, you can rest assured that your case is in good hands.
 Attorney Jeff Robinette has a history as an insurance defense lawyer.
-He understands how insurance companies handle claims and has the ability to find weaknesses in their cases.
+He understands how insurance companies handle claims and can find weaknesses in their cases.

 Our law firm can help you pursue justice and maximum financial compensation for a logging or timbering injury, as well as the death of a loved one.
-We will make sure your family has everything it needs during this difficult time.
-Discuss your rights with one of our attorneys in Morgantown, West Virginia today.
+We will ensure your family has everything they need during this difficult time.
+Today, discuss your rights with one of our attorneys in Morgantown, West Virginia.
 Request a free consultation by calling (304) 594-1800 or submitting our online query form.